Rhode Island Expungement Lawyer

 - Sealing is for cases that were disposed of without a sentence being imposed, including acquittals or dismissals.

 Most people are surprised to learn that acquittals and dismissals remain part of their record, but they do.
 Any background check would still turn up the fact that the charges were filed.
 There is a court fee for expungement, but not for sealing.
+To learn more about record expungement and record sealing, schedule a free consultation with Rhode Island record expungement lawyer Stefanie A. Murphy.

 Who is Eligible for Record Expungement?